GENDER AFFIRMATION SURGERY

 DOUBTS

 We are happy to help you and answer any questions.
-After the surgery, you should go home without doubts about the dilations and the postoperative process.
+After the surgery, you should go home without doubts.

 PLAYING SPORT AGAIN

-You should avoid playing sports until recommended by your surgeon.
-Afterwards, the medical team will tell you what type of activity you can introduce and which sports to avoid until your full recovery.
+Avoid playing sports until recommended by your surgeon.
+The medical team will tell you what type of activity you can introduce.

 IM GENDER team

-Do you need more information about IM GENDER’s Gender Unit?
+Do you need more information about IM GENDER?
 Do you want to know the price of the metoidioplasty?